Kevin-InfoSec/hello_world/README.md

 Learning projects and examples

 Projects
-  LoopBasics.py demonstrates basic for and while loop syntax and execution
+  LoopBasics.py demonstrates basic for and while loop syntax and execution.
+Has extensive input validation.